-Such divisions have often and routinely been deplored in technology-oriented arts (e.g., new media art, art/science, etc), but looking more carefully at accidental technology and art practices, we argue that often, the accidental invention of technologies occur in art practices that are not technologically driven and primarily think of themselves as social and cultural experiments.
+Such divisions have often and routinely been deplored in technology-oriented arts (like new media art, art/science, and so on), but looking more carefully at accidental technology and art practices, we argue that often, the accidental invention of technologies occur in art practices that are not technologically driven and primarily think of themselves as social and cultural experiments.

 In other words, communal-experimental inventions of everyday technologies, such as “practices of everyday life” can be fully manual and offline technologies but also automated and operationalized any time.
-It may not be upscaling that is the most problematic, but rather hitherto unacknowledged issues, glossed-over conflicts, and hidden dark sides that, when amplified in this process, metastasize into catastrophic issues.
+It may not be upscaling that is the most problematic, but rather hitherto unacknowledged issues, glossed-over conflicts, and hidden dark sides that, when amplified in this process, metastasize into catastrophic problems.
 Since no imagination can be dystopian enough, we would not be surprised if one day someone launched a crypto-LumbungCoin on the blockchain, or if Documenta Fifteen artists continued their ekosistem as real estate development projects.
-With the distinctions between the concept of the accident from that of coincidence, we hope to reach an alternative imagination of the productive use of resources.
+With the distinction between the concept of the accident from that of coincidence, we hope to reach an alternative imagination of the productive use of resources.